1988–89 Golden State Warriors season

 A ticket for a 1988-89 game between the Warriors and the Jazz.

 The 1988–89 Golden State Warriors season was the 43rd season for the Golden State Warriors in the National Basketball Association, and their 26th season in the San Francisco Bay Area.

+Season summary

+Off-season

 General Manager Don Nelson became the Warriors' new head coach this season.
 The Warriors received the fifth overall pick in the 1988 NBA draft, and selected shooting guard Mitch Richmond out of Kansas State University.
 During the off-season, the team acquired 7' 7" center Manute Bol from the Washington Bullets.

+For the season, the Warriors slightly redesigned their primary logo.
+The team replaced the color yellow with golden yellow to the state of California with a slated blue star on the Bay Area, and to their basketball with slated blue seams; the wordmark of the words "Golden State", and the team name "Warriors" were also changed.
+The team's new primary logo would remain in use until 1997.